 Recreational water is the water we fish, boat, play, swim or wade in.
 There are two types of recreational waters, treated and untreated.
+Accidental ingestion of both types of recreational water can lead to illness from exposure to pathogen or chemical contaminants.

 Treated recreational waters are those that undergo some type of water filtration and disinfection; such as in swimming pools, hot tubs, amusement or water parks, splash pads and interactive fountains.
-It is estimated that there are more and 300 million visits to treated aquatic venues annually.
+It is estimated that there are more than 300 million visits to treated aquatic venues annually.

 Untreated recreational waters include springs, streams, ponds, lakes, rivers, or oceans.
 Tennessee is a geographically diverse state consisting of large Mississippian flood plains in the west and the Appalachian Mountains in the east.
 We are proud of our water resources and boast over 926 square miles of surface water and over 60,000 linear miles of streams hosting diverse fisheries and enticing people to come out and play.
 These water bodies naturally contain bacteria, viruses and parasites from the environment.
 This water may be further contaminated with nitrates and chemicals from land use practices in the surrounding watershed.
 Before fishing, boating, swimming, or wading in streams and rivers it is a good idea to check for fish consumption or water contact advisories from the Tennessee Wildlife Resources Agency (TWRA) or the Tennessee Department of Environment and Conservation (TDEC).

 TDEC and the Environmental Protection Agency (EPA) maintain a water quality report for surface streams, which includes a list of impaired streams.
 An impaired stream or water body is one that is not meeting the water quality criteria for its designated use due to a pollutant or significant physical alteration to the water body.
-These streams are listed by watershed and may be found on the impaired streams list or on this interactive map.
+These streams are listed by watershed and may be found on the TDEC impaired streams list or interactive map.

 Investigation & Risk Factor Survey of Splash Pads: